Selimth/Fitness-Line/README.md

 When you finish a step make a commit (step ... finished)

-Step one : complete some of your crud
+Step one : complete basic cruds
-Step two make the login page.
+Step two : make the login page.
 Step three : make personal details page ,
 Step four : fill the stats and make calculation functions Step five : update the user calories depending on his needs